themuffinator/VibeyMapTools/docs/vis.rst

 .. option:: -threads n

    Set number of threads explicitly.
-By default vis will attempt to detect the number of CPUs/cores available.
+By default vmt-vis will attempt to detect the number of CPUs/cores available.

 .. option:: -fast